Lynncy/lynncy.github.io/_posts/2026-09-03-blog-post-textbook-knowledge-map.md

 {% include toc %}

 Our school is currently developing a series of planned textbooks (in Chinese), and I am responsible for the volume *Human Factors Experiment Design and Data Analysis*.
 I have recently organized the main topics of the book into a knowledge network, covering experimental design, measurement, data analysis, and modeling.
-Sharing it here as a brief overview of the textbook’s structure.
+Here is the link:[lynncy.github.io/ExperimentKnowledge/](https://lynncy.github.io/ExperimentKnowledge/) Sharing it here as a brief overview of the textbook’s structure.
 Comments and suggestions are very welcome to my email (っ•̀ω•́)っ✎⁾⁾